Dust-driven streaming instability and magnetic field amplification downstream of supernova remnant shocks: Dust-driven streaming instability

 \section{Dust-driven streaming instability}

 The growth rate of the dust-driven instability is estimated here by means of an analogy with CRs.
-CR streaming instability operates at shocks in two flavors: resonant and non-resonant mode~\citep{marcowith2025}.
+CR streaming instability operates at shocks in two flavors: resonant and non-resonant mode~\citep{marcowith2021}.
 For simplicity, we limit our analysis to parallel shocks, where the direction of the ordered component of the MF in the upstream plasma is parallel to the shock normal.
 Both streaming instabilities are driven by a $\bf{j} \times \bf{B}$ force, where $\bf{j}$ is a current resulting from the streaming of charged particles, and $\bf{B}$ is the ambient MF.
 When a small perturbation ${\bf{B}}_1$ is added perpendicular to the ordered background field ${\bf{B}}_0$, the current will be also perturbed as ${\bf j} = {\bf j_0} + {\bf j_1}$, where $j_1 \ll j_0$ and ${\bf j}_0 \parallel {\bf B}_0$.
-The resonant instability is driven by the ${\bf j}_1 \times {\bf B}_0$ force \citep{kulsrud1969}, while the non-resonant by the ${\bf j}_0 \times {\bf B}_1$ one \citep{bell2014}.
-The \textit{non-resonant} instability grows faster, and therefore we discuss it further.
+The resonant instability is driven by the ${\bf j}_1 \times {\bf B}_0$ force \citep{kulsrud1969}, while the non-resonant by the ${\bf j}_0 \times {\bf B}_1$ one \citep{bell2013}.
+The non-resonant instability grows faster, and therefore we discuss it further.

 Assume that all dust grains are identical and characterised by the same size, mass, and charge, and that their density in the interstellar medium is $n_g$.
-There is no conceptual difficulty in generalising the treatment to arbitrary distributions of sizes, masses, and charges \citep[][]{cristofari2025}.
+A generalization to the case of a broad distribution of sizes (and therefore masses and charges) is provided in Appendix~\ref{app:grains}.
 We anticipate that larger grains are more effective in triggering the instability.
-As the size distribution of grains roughly scales as $n_g(a) \propto a^{-3.5}$ their integral mass distribution is proportional to $a \times n_g(a) \times A_g \propto a^{0.5}$ and is dominated by the largest grains.
-Therefore, the grain mass density in the ambient medium $\varrho_{dust} = n_g A_g m_p$ is a parameter determining the effectiveness of the instability.
+As the size distribution of grains roughly scales as $n_g(a) \propto a^{-3.5}$ \citep{mathis1977} their integral mass distribution is proportional to $a \times n_g(a) \times A_g \propto a^{0.5}$ and is dominated by the largest grains.
+Therefore, the grain mass density in the ambient medium $\varrho_{dust} = n_g A_g m_p$ is the parameter determining the effectiveness of the instability.

 Dust grains crossing the shock surface from upstream generate a current in the downstream frame equal to:

 The current is parallel to the shock normal and directed towards downstream.
 As dust grains are characterised by very large rigidities, their Larmor radius can be safely assumed to be much larger than the wavelength of perturbations of the MF.
 Under these circumstances, $j_1 = 0$, and the equation of motion for the background thermal gas reads: